jeffbit/Cocktail-App/README.md

 Design and develop a fully functional software application that addresses your identified business problem or organizational need.
 Include each  of the following attributes as they are the minimum required elements  for the application:
-●  one of the following application types: mobile, web, or stand-alone application ●  code including inheritance, polymorphism, and encapsulation ●  search functionality with multiple row results and displays ●  a database component with the functionality to securely add, modify, and delete the data
+●  one of the following application types: mobile, web, or stand-alone application "\n" ●  code including inheritance, polymorphism, and encapsulation ●  search functionality with multiple row results and displays ●  a database component with the functionality to securely add, modify, and delete the data